Real Effects of BPC-157 Peptide

 Yet, since research peptides are not subject to any regulation, they can be purchased freely for research purposes without any requirements for documentation or any form of prescription.

-According to the limited research on BPC-157, the peptide appears to be well tolerated by animals, but its safety in humans remains unknown.
 Furthermore, the lack of regulation means that there is no guarantee that you will receive a genuine and safe product that is free of dangerous substances.

 For example, one study revealed that 7 days of therapy in rats led to a significant increase in serotonin synthesis in their brains.
 A similar trial also showed faster angiogenesis with a week of injections in lab animals.